preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 Content
 -----------
-Add the URL for the embedded link here and select what should be shown as the tab title, the business profle title or the the web page title:
+Add the URL for the embedded link here and select what should be shown as the tab title, the business profle title or the the web page title.
+You can also hide the header all together.

 .. image:: omnia-feed-embedded-link-v7.png